von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 ```

 Store the list you want to use in a list variable, then iterate through the list with a for each loop, getting the pieces of information you need for each record.
 In this example, I want to get the first and last name, email and phone number.
 I have omitted the null and empty checks for brevity, but you may want to add these in case you do not have complete data coming from your CRM.
-Concatenate the deluge variable with the HTML/CSS syntax, using opening and closing quotations as needed.
+Concatenate the Deluge variables with the HTML/CSS syntax, using opening and closing quotations as needed.

 ```
 ...